AdobeDocs/experience-platform.en/help/tags/api/guides/secrets.md

 ## Credentials

 Each secret contains a `credentials` attribute that holds its respective credential values.
-Each type of secret has different required attributes, as shown in the sections below:
+When [creating a secret in the API](../endpoints/secrets.md#create), each type of secret has different required attributes as shown in the sections below:

 * [`token`](#token)
 * [`simple-http`](#simple-http)